+We evaluate steering across multiple turns (Fig.~\ref{fig:multi_turn}) using the self-play protocol and operating points described in \S~\ref{sec:multi_turn_setup}.
+For each threat we measure trait restoration, coherence, and text repetition across turns.
+Both repetition metrics carry a natural upward bias as the conversation history grows, so they increase even for the unsteered baselines; we report the baselines alongside each method to isolate the steering-specific effect.

-\paragraph{Dishonesty Threat.} Across 20 factual-claim scenarios (topics ranging from ancient history to genetics), all three methods show \emph{increasing} honesty over turns, converging to similar scores ($\sim$70) by turn 4, while the dishonest baseline remains below 8.
-All methods preserve coherence well at their operating points ($>90$), close to the honest baseline ($\sim$93--94).
-Text repetition differentiates methods: SwFC shows higher sentence reuse ($\sim$35\% at turn 4) and cross-turn 4-gram repetition than StTP and StMP.
-The target-distance panel shows that SwFC maintains a constantly high displacement, while StTP and StMP gradually approach the aligned baseline.
+\paragraph{Dishonesty Threat.} Across all 20 scenarios (5 turns each), all three methods restore honesty over turns and preserve coherence, closely matching the honest baseline.
+Text repetition differentiates the methods: StMP accumulates the fewest repetitions (its sentence reuse and cross-turn 4-gram repetition track the honest baseline), whereas SwFC shows the most repetition, and StTP is intermediate.

-\paragraph{Dismissiveness Threat.} Over 10 turns, steering amplifies text repetition with a clear method hierarchy: by turn 9, sentence reuse reaches $\sim$85\% (SwFC), $\sim$60\% (StTP), and $\sim$40\% (StMP).
-The compassionate baseline itself reaches $\sim$45\% sentence reuse, confirming that some repetition accumulates naturally from the growing conversation pool.
-The baselines, StTP, and StMP all maintain coherence scores above 85.
-SwFC, however, shows a declining coherence score over 10 turns, starting at 90 and ending at 70.
-The aligned baseline's compassion score declines modestly from 80 to 75 over 10 turns; steered methods show varied trajectories: SwFC starts highest (79$\to$75), StTP shows good stability (75$\to$75), while StMP shows a decreasing compassion score (70$\to$55).
-The projection panel shows that SwFC maintains $\sim$39 mean projection throughout, while StTP and StMP match the compassionate baseline's projection level.
+\paragraph{Dismissiveness Threat.} Across all 40 scenarios (10 turns each), all three methods restore compassion.
+StTP and StMP preserve coherence throughout the conversation, whereas coherence under SwFC declines over the 10 turns.
+As under the dishonesty threat, text repetition differentiates the methods: StMP accumulates the fewest repetitions, whereas SwFC shows the most repetition, and StTP is intermediate.